parul100495/WoMaN/README.md

-# Woman
+# Woman - Wonderfully Managed Notes
-Chatbot using ML to appropriately tag your writings, speech and notes
+Web app with chatbot using ML to appropriately tag your writings, speech and notes.